jorgik1/vagrant-box-for-drupal-8/vagrant/README.md

 5. Access to virual machime run "vagrant ssh"
 7. To start mailcatcher run "mailcatcher --http-ip=0.0.0.0" and visit http://192.168.33.10:1080
 8. To see apache error log run "error"
 9. Go to apache site folder run "web"
+10. To configure remote xdebug see *.png